Last Modified: 11/27/2022

 Q: Why do I need to select which set of E/M documentation guidelines I prefer to use on the E/M interactive worksheet?

-A: The E/M interactive worksheet bases its calculations on the requirements specified in the E/M Documentation Guidelines for Evaluation and Management Services (1995 and/or 1997) and the selections made by the user.
+bases its calculations on the requirements specified in the guidelines and the selections made by the user.

 • 1995 guidelines requirements for Extended level of HPI -- either four or more elements of the present illness or four or more associated comorbidities must be documented.